Get Help Today(877) 648-4288

 Featured Treatment Center

-Cocaine is a highly addictive stimulant with effects that increase an individual’s alertness, attention, and energy levels.
+Cocaine is a highly addictive Stimulant with effects that increase an individual’s alertness, attention, and energy levels.
 The drug is available in a variety of different forms.
-The most common is powdered Cocaine, also known as “coke,” “blow,” and “snow,” which is often snorted but can additionally be dissolved in water and injected with a needle.
-Another common form is Crack Cocaine, or “crack,” a solid rock crystal that is created by a chemical process and smoked in a pipe.
-The high produced by Cocaine is intensely euphoric and usually lasts anywhere between 30 minutes to two hours after use.
-Smoking or injecting coke leads to a faster, but shorter high than snorting the drug.
+The most common is powdered Cocaine, also known as “Coke,” “Blow,” and “Snow,” which is often snorted but can additionally be dissolved in water and injected with a needle.
+Another common form is Crack Cocaine, or “Crack,” a solid rock crystal that is created by a chemical process and smoked in a pipe.
+The high produced by Cocaine is intensely euphoric and usually lasts anywhere between 30 minutes and two hours after use.
+Smoking or injecting Cocaine leads to a faster, shorter high than snorting the drug.

-Cocaine works by stimulating the central nervous system and producing high levels of dopamine within the brain.
+Cocaine works by stimulating the Central Nervous System (CNS) and producing high levels of dopamine within the brain.
 A buildup of dopamine then accumulates and causes the user to experience intense feelings of pleasure.
 This euphoria can create powerful cravings to use more and more of the drug.
-Repeated Cocaine use leads to the development of a tolerance – higher and higher doses are needed to attain the same effects.
-As Cocaine travels through the blood as well as the brain, the drug effects the whole body.
+Repeated Cocaine use leads to the development of a tolerance; higher and higher doses are needed to attain the same effects.
+As Cocaine travels through the blood as well as the brain, the drug affects the whole body.